Environment variables

 .env

-overrides terminal variables.- Terminal variables are used only if the variable isn't set in
+System environment variables are used only if not set elsewhere.

 Configure environment variables